jeremycross/UniYear2/README.md

 All my academic projects that were created in my second year of university.

 ## Data Structures
-All programs in the 'data structures' folder were created in c, and makefiles are used for compilation.
+All programs in the 'DataStructures' folder were created in c, and makefiles are used for compilation.
 The programs were created for my 2nd year Data Structures course.

 ### Assignments
 Assignment 1 -